fareenamughal/Amazon_Vine_Analysis/README.md

 2. How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
   - Out of the 44 Vine reviews 26 were five star reviews whereas out of the 53,974 non-Vine reviews 28,950 were five star reviews

-3 .What percentage of Vine reviews were 5 stars?
+3. What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
   - 59.1% of the Vine reviews were five star whilst 53.6% of the non-Vine reviews were five star.
 Please note these percentages are based as a proportion       of the total vine reviews and non-Vine reviews respectively.
 They are not based as a percentage of the total helpful reviews.

 ___